Singapore LNG Terminal, Jurong Island, Singapore

 LNG terminal construction

-The terminal was originally planned with two storage tanks of 188,000m3 each.
-Both have a send-out capacity of 3.5mtpa.
+The terminal was originally planned with two 188,000m³ storage tanks with a send-out capacity of 3.5mtpa.

-In November 2010, SLNG announced the addition of a third 188,000m3 storage tank to the terminal.
-The third tank will provide Singapore with better flexibility to meet future gas requirements.
-It will be commissioned by early 2014.
+In November 2010, SLNG announced the addition of a third 188,000m³ storage tank to the terminal.
+The third tank provides Singapore with better flexibility to meet future gas requirements.

-In addition, a primary jetty with a cargo capacity of 120,000-265,000m3 is also being constructed.
-It will be capable of accepting the newest and largest Q-max vessels and an LNG carrier.
+In addition, a primary jetty with a cargo capacity of 120,000m³-265,000m³ was also constructed.
+It is capable of accepting the newest and largest Q-max vessels and an LNG carrier.

-The two jetties will be constructed on 10ha of land adjacent to the terminal.
+The two jetties were constructed on 10ha of land adjacent to the terminal.
 The secondary jetty includes space for expansion to construct loading arms and associated piping for unloading of LNG.
-The Secondary Berth Project is expected to be completed by 2013.
+The Secondary Berth Project was completed by the end of 2013.

-PowerGas, along with its partner GDF Suez, did the front-end engineering design for the terminal.
+PowerGas and its partner GDF Suez did the front-end engineering design for the terminal.
 The development work was taken up by the government.

 LNG terminal EPC contract